Literals are values which have a direct syntactic representation. The following sections describe the types of literals that can be represented.

 Exponential notation is also supported:

-The constant pi can be appended to a number to create a floating point constant:
+The keyword pi can also be used by itself, or appended to a float or integer to create a floating point constant:

 Numbers can also be written in radices other than base 10 up to base 36.
-The radix is specified in base 10 followed by the letter 'r' followed by the value written in that radix using characters 0-9,A-Z, or a-z, for digit values from 0 to 35.
-For example you can write hexidecimal numbers as follows:
+The radix is specified in base 10, followed by the letter 'r', followed by the value written in that radix using characters 0-9 and A-Z (or a-z) for digit values from 0 to 35.
+For example, you can write hexadecimal numbers as follows:

 Binary numbers can be written as follows: